Open Bands &

 7:00pm-10:00pm

 Live music is provided by the Southern Maryland Open Band.
 This band is comprised of talented, local musicians.
-The bandÕs repertoire for Contra Dances includes Irish jigs, reels, hornpipes and 18th century waltzes.
+The band's repertoire for Contra Dances includes Irish jigs, reels, hornpipes and 18th century waltzes.
 As it is an "Open" band, musicians interested in playing this type of music are welcome to join in.
-Old Time Jam Sessions occur on 2nd Fridays at 7:00pm and the last Sunday of each month at 4pm.
-Little or no experience required, just an appreciation of Old Time Music and a foot to keep time with.
+The Bushwood Mill Jam meetings will be held on the last Sunday of the month at the Elwood Manor about 1 mile past the Old Mill in Bushwood.
+Jam sessions will begin around 4 pm.
+Bring things to share such as songs, food and refreshments.
+For more information contact Lucy Peterkin at 301-769-4762.
 Check the Jam session page for details.

 Maryland, Glen EchoFriday Night Glen Echo Dance2nd